 We dispose of your old tyre using carefully selected tyre disposal companies.
 The old tyres are sent to remould manufacturers or used in road construction, as fuel in power stations or even sometimes for sea defences.
 At etyres the protection of the environment is a major concern and we dispose of your scrap tyres in the most ecologically-friendly way possible.

 Each mobile tyre van is fitted with a sophisticated electronic balancing machine, capable of balancing 10″ to 22″ diameter wheels.

 We use the correct weights for your car.
 All weights are made of zinc, which is much safer than lead from an environmental point of view.
 For steel wheels we use uncoated weights.
 Alloy wheels are balanced using coated or stick-on weights, which are either clipped on the wheel rim or stuck to the inside of the wheel.
 High performance wheels usually require stick-on weights which are not visible from the outside, ensuring your wheels always look their best.

 Yes we can.
 All the etyres mobile fitting vans are equipped with puncture repair facilities.
 Our punctures are repaired to BSAU 159 standard.

 Most probably, yes.
-But there are British Standard guidelines that we have to adhere to.
+But there are British Standard guidelines to which we have to adhere.
 All our vans carry a BSAU 159 Standards Gauge.
-If the puncture is in the shoulder or side-wall of the tyre it cannot be repaired but if this is the case our tyre technician will show you, using his BSAU159 Gauge; or, you may download a free Repairable Area Tread Gauge from this site, follow the instructions, and see beforehand if it likely the tyre can be repaired.
+If the puncture is in the shoulder or sidewall of the tyre it cannot be repaired.
+If this is the case our tyre technician will always show you, using his BSAU159 Gauge, and explain why the damage is irreparable.

-The charge for repairing a puncture is £25 inc VAT including us coming out to your home or work.
+The charge for repairing a puncture is £25 including VAT, which includes our costs for coming to your home or work.